ARTICLE I - NAME

 Sec. (c) A parliamentarian shall be appointed each year by the incoming President.
 It shall be his duty to keep all meetings in order as set forth by Roberts Rules of Order.
 He may succeed himself if reappointed by an incoming President.

-Sec. (d) There shall be five members on the Board of Directors, including the President, Vice-President, and immediate past President.
+Sec. (d) There shall be seven members on the Board of Directors, including the President, Vice-President, Treasurer, and immediate Past President and three Directors.

 ARTICLE VI - CONFERENCE